 The Tax Cuts and Jobs Act made substantial changes to the Internal Revenue Code, effective January 1, 2018, some of which could have an adverse effect on our business.
-In addition to reducing the top corporate income tax rate, changes that could impact our business in the future include (i) eliminating the ability to utilize net operating losses ("NOLs") to reduce income in prior tax years and limiting the utilization of NOLs generated after December 31, 2017 to 80% of future taxable income, which could affect the timing of our ability to utilize NOLs, and (ii) limiting the amount of business interest expenses that can be deducted to 30% of earnings before interest, taxes, depreciation and amortization.
+In addition to reducing the top corporate income tax rate, changes that could impact our business in the future include (i) eliminating the ability to utilize net operating loss carryforwards ("NOLs") to reduce income in prior taxable years and limiting the utilization of NOLs generated after December 31, 2017, which could affect the timing of our ability to utilize NOLs, and (ii) limiting the amount of business interest expense that can be deducted.
+Under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") enacted on March 27, 2020, (i) NOLs generated after December 31, 2017 and before January 1, 2021 are permitted to be carried back to reduce income for the prior five taxable years, and the taxable income limitation on the utilization of NOLs has been repealed with respect to NOLs carried to taxable years beginning before December 31, 2020, and (ii) the limitation on the deductibility of business interest expense has been increased for taxable years beginning in 2019 and 2020.